 - 9:30 – More dancing

-This is a typical 8-hour American wedding that my clients usually book.
-Some book coverage earlier for more getting ready photos, or later for more dancing photos.
+This is a typical 8-hour American wedding that my clients usually have.
+Some have the coverage start earlier for more getting ready photos, or later for more dancing photos.
 Some extend both ends.

 It’s worth noticing that the above wedding timeline doesn’t have any travel time since getting ready is at the same location as the ceremony and the reception.
 If you get ready at a different location, pay close attention to the travel time and parking time as they might delay your wedding schedule.
 You should book additional hours instead of trying to squeeze everything in the same coverage.